Lady-Pi/Static-WebPage/README.md

 The S3 bucket hosts the static HTML page.
 CloudFront fetches the static content (HTML file) from the S3 bucket.
 Origin Access Identity ensures that only CloudFront can access the S3 bucket, preventing direct access by users.

+## Prerequisites

+- AWS Command Line Interface installed and configured.
+- IAM user with permissions to create and manage CloudFormation stacks, S3 buckets, and CloudFront distributions.

 ## Installation instructions

 1. Clone the repository: